viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 {{< alert title="In this page" color="tip" >}}

 1. [Create a training script](#create-a-training-script) from a template.
+1. [Test your training script locally](#test-your-training-script-locally) with a downloaded dataset.
 1. [Upload your training script](#upload-your-training-script).
 1. [Submit a training job](#submit-a-training-job) that uses the training script on a dataset to train a new ML model.